crispinamuriel/web-accessibility/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:green_heart: Space between click targets

-* Speech and Language Disabilities
+:gift_heart: Speech and Language Disabilities

-* Modifications that are helpful for users with disabilities are **helpful to all users**.
+:gift_heart: Modifications that are helpful for users with disabilities are **helpful to all users**.
 These modifications will bring positive feedback from all users.
 It's easy to understand, navigate, use the keyboard, etc. Black/White is not helpful.

 ## How to Browse the Web
 * Screen Readers